United States Marine Corps: Marine Corps bases and stations

-The Marine Corps operates many major bases, 14 of which host operating forces, 7 support and training installations, as well as satellite facilities.
-Marine Corps bases are concentrated around the locations of the Marine Expeditionary Forces, though reserve units are scattered throughout the United States.

-The principal bases are Camp Pendleton on the West Coast, home to I Marine Expeditionary Force; Camp Lejeune on the East Coast, home to II Marine Expeditionary Force; and Camp Butler in Okinawa, Japan, home to III Marine Expeditionary Force.
+The Marine Corps operates many major bases, 14 of which host operating forces, seven support and training installations, as well as satellite facilities.
+Marine Corps bases are concentrated around the locations of the Marine Expeditionary Forces, though reserve units are scattered throughout the U.S. The principal bases are Camp Pendleton on the West Coast, home to I Marine Expeditionary Force, Camp Lejeune on the East Coast, home to II Marine Expeditionary Force, and Camp Butler in Okinawa, Japan, home to III Marine Expeditionary Force.

 Other important bases include air stations, recruit depots, logistics bases, and training commands.
-Marine Corps Air Ground Combat Center Twentynine Palms in California is the Marine Corps's largest base and home to the Corps's most complex, combined-arms, live-fire training.
+Marine Corps Air Ground Combat Center Twentynine Palms in California is the Marine Corps's largest base and home to the Corps's most complex combined-arms live-fire training.
 Marine Corps Base Quantico in Virginia is home to Marine Corps Combat Development Command and nicknamed the "Crossroads of the Marine Corps".

-The Marine Corps maintains a significant presence in the National Capital Region, with Headquarters Marine Corps scattered amongst the Pentagon, Henderson Hall, Washington Navy Yard, and Marine Barracks, Washington, D.C.
+The Marine Corps maintains a significant presence in the National Capital Region, with Headquarters Marine Corps scattered among the Pentagon, Henderson Hall, Washington Navy Yard, and Marine Barracks, Washington, D.C.
 Additionally, Marines operate detachments at many installations owned by other branches to better share resources, such as specialty schools.
 Marines are also present at and operate many forward bases during expeditionary operations.

 Marine Forces Reserve

-Marine Forces Reserve (MARFORRES/USMCR) consists of the Force Headquarters Group, 4th Marine Division, 4th Marine Aircraft Wing, and the 4th Marine Logistics Group.
+The Marine Forces Reserve (MARFORRES/USMCR) consists of the Force Headquarters Group, 4th Marine Division, 4th Marine Aircraft Wing, and the 4th Marine Logistics Group.
 The MARFORRES/USMCR is capable of forming a 4th Marine Expeditionary Force or reinforcing/augmenting active-duty forces.